quipper/mix_tape/README.md

 ## The Problem

-Littering controllers with MixPanel events with large param payloads.
-This makes it difficult to keep on top of what triggers already exist, and isn't DRY.
+Littering controllers with MixPanel events with large param payloads isn't a nice thing to do.

-This gem proposes a DSL for specifying your events in advance, and keeping them in a single file.
+`MixTape` tries to help by creating a DSL for specifying your events in advance, and keeping them in a single file.

-### Defining your Events
+## Defining your Events

     MixTape::Builder.definition do

       button_click "Log number of times user clicks button" do |user, button|
         {
           user_name:   user.username,
-          user_id:     user.id,
+          distinct_id: user.id,
           button_id:   button.id,
           button_page: button.page
         }